Home

 Semrush Traffic Analytics + Market Explorer compares traffic share, audience overlap, and growth velocity across five domains.
 Key features include the Growth Quadrant showing who's gaining or losing position.
 According to Semrush's documentation, their clickstream data covers over 200 million users.

-• Ahrefs Site Explorer excels at organic search intelligence with traffic estimates, top pages, and traffic share by domains.
-Ahrefs updates hourly, making it reliable for tracking recent ranking changes and gaining a competitive advantage over slower-moving competitors.
+• Ahrefs Site Explorer excels at organic search intelligence with traffic estimates, top pages, and traffic share by domain.
+Ahrefs updates frequently, making it reliable for tracking ranking changes and spotting content momentum.

-• SE Ranking provides organic and paid breakdowns with geographicgeography distribution.
-Their AI algorithm adjusts click-through rates based on SERP features.
+• SE Ranking provides organic and paid breakdowns with geographic distribution.
+Its models also adjust click-through-rate estimates based on SERP features.

 • SpyFu specializes in PPC intelligence with budgets, paid keyword history, and ad copy variations.
-SpyFu tracks 15+ years of historical data, revealing seasonal patterns and campaign trends.
+SpyFu tracks more than 15 years of historical data, revealing seasonal patterns and campaign trends.

 Step-by-Step: How to Check Competitor Traffic

 Running a one-time competitor check gives you a snapshot.
-Building a repeatable process gives you actionable traffic insightstraffic insights you can act on.
-The workflow below helps you move from curiosity about competitor traffic to actionable insights that plug directly into your content marketing calendar and paid campaigns.
+Building a repeatable process gives you actionable traffic insights you can act on.
+The workflow below helps you move from curiosity about competitor traffic to a repeatable system that plugs directly into your content marketing calendar and paid campaigns.

 1. Build Your Competitor List